-The amount of child support payments depends primarily on the number of children involved and the income of both parents.
-You can estimate your fair share of support by using the state’s child support guidelines.
-These guidelines are a set of rules for calculating child support.
+The amount of child support ordered in your case will depend on each parent’s income and the number of children requiring support.
+Kentucky has enacted child support guidelines, or rules, for calculating support.
+You can estimate your fair share of support by accessing Kentucky’s child support calculator.
 In addition to the amount determined by the guidelines, parents must also share the child’s health and childcare costs and may need to cover other expenses, like those required for the child’s education.

-Payments continue until the child turns 18, or if still in high school, then until 19.
+In Kentucky, child support payments will continue until the child turns 18, or until 19 if the child is still in high school.
 Parents divide these payments between themselves proportionally, based on their individual incomes.
 While parents may agree to pay an amount different from the guidelines, or wish to split it another way, they need a court’s approval to do so.
-Likewise, a court can either increase or decrease the amount of support if the guidelines provide a number that would be unfair to a parent or the child.
+Likewise, a court can either decrease or increase the amount of child support if the guideline amount is unfair to the parent or does not meet the child's financial needs.

 Even an unemployed parent likely has income for child support purposes in the form of social security, workers’ compensation, unemployment or disability benefits.
-Gifts, prizes, and spousal maintenance (alimony) received count too.
+Gifts, prizes, and spousal support or alimony received count too.
 There are a few benefits to exclude, however, like means-tested public assistance, including food stamps.

-A court could also assign potential income to a deadbeat parent -- someone who is voluntarily unemployed or underemployed -- unless that parent has a good reason for working less or not at all.
+A court could also assign potential income to a deadbeat parent—someone who is voluntarily unemployed or underemployed—unless that parent has a good reason for working less or not at all.
 For example, if a disability prevents a parent from working, then a court will not hold this parent responsible for additional income.
-Also, a court will not impute income to a parent who cares for a child aged three or younger.
+Also, a court will not impute income to a parent who cares for a young child.

-In addition to the links above, Kentucky’s Cabinet for Health and Family Services offers many tools to explain the child support process You can also read the law on establishing child support, the guidelines, and modifying a current order in the Kentucky Revised Statutes Sections 403.211, 403.212, and 403.213, respectively.
+In addition to the links above, Kentucky’s Cabinet for Health and Family Services offers many tools to explain the child support process.
+For more information on issues surrounding child support, you can visit our section on Child Support and Kentucky Divorce and Family Law.